joakibj/tswrdb/docs/DOCUMENTATION.md

 Documentation
 =============

-This document contains the currently known crowdsourced documentation for RDB files.
+This document contains the currently known crowdsourced documentation for RDB files used in The Secret World.

+It is a continuous work in progress and the reader is encouraged to contribute to this document if it is not up to date, has errors, unclear or ambiguous wording.

-# Overview
+## Overview

 1. [Preface](#preface)
 2. [Introduction to the Resource DataBase (RDB)](#introduction-to-the-resource-database-rdb)